Newton perfect in preseason debut, Panthers edge Jags 24-23

 JACKSONVILLE, Fla.
 (AP) -- Cam Newton was perfect in his preseason debut.

-Seeing live action for the first time since last season's finale, Newton completed both of his passes for 21 yards and a touchdown in Carolina's 24-23 victory over the Jacksonville Jaguars on Thursday night.
+Seeing live action for the first time since last season's finale, Newton completed both of his passes for 21 yards and a touchdown in the Carolina Panthers' 24-23 victory over the Jacksonville Jaguars on Thursday night.

 The 2015 league MVP had surgery in March to repair a partially torn rotator cuff in his right, throwing shoulder.
 Newton participated in the first five practices of training camp before developing soreness and backing off for nearly two weeks.